redhat-cop/infra-ansible/roles/config-httpd/README.md

 Set of Roles
 ============

 The ansible roles found in this directory are associated with configuring a httpd web server.
 It is broken into two steps, prep and seeding.
+In prep it sets up httpd and firewalld (opening it up on port 80).
+In seed it fills up the web server with content from a pre-determined location.

 Requirements
 ------------